BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    3.3.
-If robot-robot communication is required, all communication must be done via ROS topics and the ROS master.
-Robots will not be aware of each other's hostnames or IP addresses.
+If robot-robot communication is required, all communication must be done via ROS topics.
+Teams should not rely on particular hostnames or IP addresses being assigned to the competition robots.